-- Too many different types of websites have two many different advertising rates – thus there's no way to measure or calculate whether or not users paying contributions to a site makes up what their loosing from that 25%.
+- Too many different types of websites have two many different advertising rates – thus there's no way to measure or calculate whether or not users paying contributions to a site makes up what they're loosing from that 25%.

 - They're too many websites, I consider myself a power Internet user, I visit at least 40 sites daily on average.
 Cut that in half and that would be an average user, 20 sites is a lot to fund.
-Cut that down even more to about 5 of your favourite news sites, blogs and content destinations and that's still five sites you're funding that will be showing you partial ads.
+Cut that down even more to about 5 of your favourite news sites, blogs, and content destinations and that's still five sites you're funding that will be showing you partial ads.
 I can see that quickly becoming a bill instead of something you're paying out of the kindness of your heart because you really like those 5 sites.

 There is a market for no ad experiences though

 The Internet in a big place and growing bigger still, If you look hard enough, you can find a market for just about anything.
-Geeks Life and The Next Web are two sites are really like that are using the “crowd funded model,” the difference it, The Next Web offers you zero ads for the money you pay which is much more attractive.
+Geeks Life and The Next Web are two sites are really like that are using the “crowd-funded model,” the difference it, The Next Web offers you zero ads for the money you pay which is much more attractive.

 They're hundreds if not thousands of sites with cult followings that are doing this very thing, so it does work.
 Google's entire-web-one-size-fits-all approach isn't something I think is going to fly with publishers.